 Overlooking the Fountain Court, this skylit gallery beckons with massive religious paintings and plush seating from which to contemplate them.
 If you’re after an over-the-top experience, this could be it.

 The second-floor hallway opening into galleries of ancient Greece and Rome might best be appreciated from the grand marble staircase.
 From here you can see—high up in the hallway—plaster casts of friezes, once a staple of the early museum.

 This small figure was designed and empowered by its Kongo makers to resolve disputes.
 Judging from all the nails pounded into it, representing successful resolutions, mission accomplished.

 This marvelously detailed little house was crafted more than 2,000 years ago in western Mexico, symbolic of its ancient makers’ belief that the living and the dead coexist with little separation.

 Frank Lloyd Wright Hallway / G300

 Few of Wright’s furniture pieces invite relaxation.
-But this glass hallway, from a house overlooking Lake Minnetonka west of Minneapolis, offers an airy perch from which to enjoy the view through Wright’s geometric designs.
+But this hallway from a house overlooking Lake Minnetonka, west of Minneapolis, offers an airy glimpse of Wright’s geometric designs.